surniaulula/wpsso/readme.txt

 	* [App Card](https://dev.twitter.com/cards/types/app) (requires the [WPSSO Mobile App Meta](https://wordpress.org/plugins/wpsso-am/) extension)
 	* [Summary Card with Large Image](https://dev.twitter.com/cards/types/summary-large-image)
 	* [Summary Card](https://dev.twitter.com/cards/types/summary)
-	* [Player Card](https://dev.twitter.com/cards/types/player) is provided with the Pro version (as it requires video discovery modules available only in the Pro version).
+	* [Player Card](https://dev.twitter.com/cards/types/player) is available in the Pro version (as it requires video discovery modules, which are provided with the Pro version).
-	* [Photo Card](https://dev.twitter.com/cards/types/photo), [Gallery Card](https://dev.twitter.com/cards/types/gallery), and [Product Card](https://dev.twitter.com/cards/types/product) were deprecated by Twitter on July 3rd, 2015 and are no longer supported.
 * Support for Automattic's [Accelerated Mobile Pages (AMP)](https://wordpress.org/plugins/amp/) plugin.
 * Support for featured, attached, gallery shortcode, and/or image HTML tags in content.
-* Configurable image sizes for Open Graph (Facebook, LinkedIn, etc.) and Pinterest.
-* Customizable image dimensions for each Twitter Card type.
+* Customizable image dimensions for Facebook / Open Graph, Pinterest, Schema and each Twitter Card type.
 * Fallback to image alt values if the content and except do not include any text.
 * Optional fallback to a default image and video for index and search webpages.
 * Validates image dimensions and aspect ratios for reliable sharing results.
 * Auto-regeneration of inaccurate / missing WordPress image sizes.
 * Fully renders content (including shortcodes) for accurate description texts.
-* Support of WordPress and/or SEO titles for Posts and Pages.
 * Configurable title separator character (hyphen by default).
-* Configurable title and description lengths for different contexts (Open Graph, Twitter Card, SEO).
+* Configurable title and description lengths (Open Graph, Twitter Card, SEO).
-* Includes author and publisher profile URLs and markup for Facebook and Google Search.
+* Includes author and publisher markup for Facebook, PInterest, and Google.
-* Includes hashtags from Post and Page WordPress tags.
+* Includes WordPress tags as hashtags (including a configurable maximum).
-* Includes the author's name for Pinterest Rich Pins.
-* Includes a Google / SEO description meta tag, if a known SEO plugin is not detected.
+* Includes a Google / SEO description meta tag (if an SEO plugin is not detected).
 * Includes <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles</a>, <a href="https://developers.google.com/structured-data/customize/logos">publisher (Organization) logo</a>, and <a href="https://developers.google.com/structured-data/site-name">WebSite Site Name</a> in schema.org JSON-LD format for Google Search and their <em>Knowledge Graph</em></a>.
 * Configurable website / business social accounts for JSON-LD markup:
 	* Facebook Business Page URL